canidlogic/speakeasy/pod/speakeasy_pic.md

 The first argument is the SpeakEasy database to configure.
 The second argument is the path to a text file to use as a batch script.
 See below for the format of the text file batch script.
+The third argument is the base directory in the file system against which file system directories in the batch script are resolved.
+It must end with a forward slash.

 ## Batch script file format